 EarlyKenafSeed varieties mature in 60 days.

 Maturity is reached when the plant produces its' first flower.
 Flowers fall off after one day and begin to form the seed pods.
 Usually all plants planted at the same time will mature within a 2 week time period after the first flower appears.
-An additional 3 weeks after the flower drops is needed to produce mature seed.
+An additional 3 weeks after the flower drops is needed to produce mature seed in their pods.

 EarlyKenafSeed matures in 60 days.
 And will need an additional 35 days for seed s to mature and harvest.
 These can be grown in northern latitudes with 95-100 growing days.

 Growing days are not to be confused with hardiness zones.
-Growing days are counted between first planting date (60 degree F soil temperature in top 1/2 inch of soil) and before the frost date in your area.
+Growing days are counted between first planting date (60 degree F soil temperature in top 1/2 inch of soil) 70 F has been found to be the optimum soil temperature for planting. and before the frost date in your area.
 Kenaf seeds are very sensitive to cold and should not be exposed to soil temperatures below 60 degrees F. Kenaf plants will die when air temperatures drop below 32 degrees F. It is recommended that you count your growing days in this manner, before choosing a variety to grow.

 The following link can be used as a GUIDE.